u-blox/ubxlib/port/platform/windows/mcu/win32/README.md

 https://code.visualstudio.com/

-...and, in Visual Studio Code, install the extension `CMake Tools`.
+...and, in Visual Studio Code, install the extensions `CMake Tools` and `C/C++ for Visual Studio Code`.

 # SDK Usage
 Before you can compile code under MSVC you need to invoke a specific command enviroment.
 To do this, open a fresh command prompt and run a command of the following form: